14 Spooky Halloween Superstitions and How They Came to Haunt Us

 And their broomsticks

 Legends say that witches used herbs like henbane in their potions, since their psychoactive effects, like hallucinations, supposedly intensified their magic.
 When English historian Raphael Holinshed described the story Ireland’s first accused witch, Lady Alice Kyteler, he said authorities found a pipe of such an ointment greased on a broom handle, which she used it to lather it on her nether regions.
 Other accounts similarly say witches “anointed” hairy parts of their bodies with wooden staffs covered in hallucinogenics.
 Of course, these biased accounts primarily come from inquisitors and testimonies from accused witches produced under torture, but the imagery still stuck.
 There are also depictions of witches flying other objects, like stools and cooking forks.
-By the way, here’s the reason we celebrate Halloween in the first place.
+Check out these ways Halloween is celebrated around the world.

 Stories of nocturnal monsters have origins all over the world, like the Chinese jiangshis, evil spirits that attack people and drain life energy, or blood-sucking demons from India.
 But when Spanish explorers discovered that some bats actually drink animal blood, the legend of vampires—and their animal counterparts—only grew.
 The Count Dracula we all know comes from Bram Stoker and his 1897 novel, but older (like, centuries older) versions of vampires were demonic spirits that didn’t look like humans come back from the dead.
 Humans celebrating Halloween today, however, can easily replicate a vampire with the help of these Halloween makeup ideas.